munin-monitoring/munin/doc/develop/environment.rst

 The ``contrib`` directory contains a daemon used for simulating a lot of munin nodes.
 This step is optional.
-First output a number of node definition to the munin configuration, and then run the daemon in the background.
+First output a number of node definitions to the munin configuration, and then run the daemon in the background.

 .. code-block:: bash